Bad habits. All bloggers have them, but few know how to overcome them.

 1. Believing that More Equals Better

-I believe that 2014 is a year we will see a shift away from the “more is better” mentality back to a less is more stance.
+I believe we’re seeing a shift from the “more is better” mentality to a less is more stance.
 What do I mean by this?

 As marketers race to keep up with the insatiable appetite of online consumers, there becomes an increasing need to pump out more and more content.